-At June 30, 2012 the total debt owing in respect of funds provided to Haoma by The Roy Morgan Research Centre Pty Ltd was \$29,678,449 (2011: \$34,953,785).
+At June 30, 2013 the total debt owing in respect of funds provided to Haoma by The Roy Morgan Research Centre Pty Ltd was \$26,553,298 (2012: \$29,678,449) along with accrued interest of \$19,379,755 (2012: \$15,933,015).
 The Roy Morgan Research Centre Pty Ltd has also confirmed that payment of monies owed by Haoma will not be required until such time as Haoma's Board of Directors determine that the company is able to commence repayments without adverse financial consequences to the consolidated entity.
-The Board of Directors is therefore satisfied that going concern is the appropriate basis for preparation of the accounts.
+The Board of Directors is therefore satisfied that the going concern assumption is the appropriate basis for preparation of the financial report.